 Come ride along with me!
 Get your riding the SLO County Trails Hotsheet to get started and join the SLO Horse News Herd!

 I haven’t stopped riding, I just don’t ride as much or with the same intensity.
 Enjoying the occasional trail ride, and working my friend’s gaited horse is what riding is for me these days.
 Really schooling Dressage with connection, feeling and precision of aids under the eye of a trainer – not once in the past five years.

 Horse Riding Past

-My most recent horse a Connemara/TB mare, “Katie”, was an unbroken 4-year-old when I got her.
+My most recent horse a Connemara/TB mare, “Katie”, was an unbroken four-year-old when I got her.
 I was pregnant with my second child and my oldest was 18 months.
-Katie was ridden for the first time about 2 months after having my second child.
-We trained about 4 times a week; working through the dressage levels – me having a 3rd child – and also showing in Dressage, from Training level through Third level.
+Katie was ridden for the first time about two months after having my second child.
+We trained about four times a week; working through the dressage levels – me having a 3rd child – and also showing in Dressage, from Training level through Third level.